IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 ## Create a reservation request
 1. Click each of the links that follow to open a browser to the reservation pages of the **{{itz.collectionName}}** ITZ environments.

     !!!
-Warning "You may be asked to authenticate to IBM Technology Zone"
+Warning "You may be asked to authenticate to IBM Technology Zone."

         The steps to authenticate to ITZ are not detailed here as they may vary between users.